In Portugal, cars - and other vehicles such as motorcycles, boats or airplanes - pay essentially two taxes.

 More about this: ISV tax rate tables (in portuguese).

 There are several tax reductions for several types of vehicles or owners.

-If you're moving to Portugal and you bring your car with you, you can be exempt from ISV.
+If you're moving to Portugal and you bring your car with you, you can be exempted from ISV.

-Some vehicles' tax calculation doesn't consider CO2 emissions.
+Some vehicles' tax calculation doesn't consider CO2 emissions (goods/commercial vehicles, motorcycles).

-There is a 500€ surcharge for diesel vehicles that emit more than 0,002g/km of particles (meaning, all diesel cars without diesel particulate filter - DPF).
+There is a 500€ surcharge for diesel vehicles that emit more than 0,002~0,001g/km of particles (meaning, all diesel cars without diesel particulate filter - DPF).

 In general, ISV lets us be one of the leading countries in low car CO2 emissions.
 In everyday life, we have an underpowered car fleet.
 Cars with between 1.0 (gasoline) and 1.6 liters (diesel) of engine displacement represent the major share of cars sold.